bensalahhoussam/weakly_supervised_learning_image_segmentation/README.md

 1- train a fully supervised model with large labeled data in order to make the model understand the features of each class .

-2- use a transfer learning method to transfer the knowledge with the help of a point label the model will be able to identify the object with less amount of information.
+2- use a transfer learning method to transfer the knowledge with the help of a point label the model will be able to identify the object with less amount of information, also modifiying loss function to accept points label.